 Kioku by Endo, Westminster

-What: Endo Kazutoshi (he of the now ridiculously good and hard to book Endo at Rotunda) is fast becoming one of London’s most bankable chefs.
-It’s no wonder he was top of the list when Raffles at The OWO started looking for a star to take over the stupendous rooftop, and Kioku by Endo delivers with faultless, technical Japanese cooking, with a bit of sunny Mediterranean influence for good measure.
+What: Endo Kazutoshi is fast becoming one of London’s most bankable chefs.
+It’s no wonder he was top of the list when Raffles at The OWO started looking for a star to take over it’s stupendous rooftop space, and Kioku by Endo delivers with faultless, technical Japanese cooking, with a bit of sunny Mediterranean influence for good measure.
 The rooftop has some incredible views of London too; you can even dine in the turret of the hotel - surely one of London’s most unique restaurant tables.

 Where: 57 Whitehall, SW1A 2BX